Crossconnell

-Crossconnell (Crois Chonaill) is a townland in the Urris Valley, located in the North-West corner of the Inishowen Peninsula.
+Crossconnell (Crois Chonaill) is a townland in the Urris Valley, located in the north-west corner of the Inishowen Peninsula in Ireland.
 It is in the Electoral Division of Dunaff, in Civil Parish of Clonmany, in the Barony of Inishowen East, in County Donegal.
 It borders the following other townlands: Binnion to the east; Straid to the south; Tullagh to the West.
 It contains the subtownland of Crocklacky.

-It has an area of 115.14 hectares.
-This is the equivalent of 284 acres, 2 roods and 4 perches.
+Crossconnell has an area of 115.14 hectares (284 acres, 2 roods and 4 perches).

+Etymology

+The name Crossconnell is from the Irish: Crois Chonaill meaning "Cross of Connell".